SuperOfficeDocs/superoffice-docs/docs/en/mobile/superoffice-mobile/getting-started/set-up-email.md

 1. In SuperOffice, go to the **Personal settings** menu and choose **Mobile CRM settings**.
 2. Press **Send** in the Settings dialog.
 3. On your mobile (or tablet), open the email you receive.
-4. Tap on the link in the email and follow the instructions on your screen.
+4. Tap the link in the email and follow the instructions on your screen.
 5. Once you are logged into the app again, tap the **Task** icon, go to **Settings**, and then choose **Email settings**.
 6. Adjust the settings and save.

-![Mobile CRM - email settings -screenshot][img1]
+![Mobile CRM: email settings -screenshot][img1]

 > [!NOTE]
 > SuperOffice will set up the default email client you have chosen in the web version of SuperOffice CRM.